marsdrums/test-tutorial/visual-quality/index.md

 The rendering equation describes how much light is visible from a point on a surface $\mathbf{x}$ looking in a specific direction $\omega_o$.
 In other words, it can tell us the perceived color and brightness for every point on a surface.
 The amount of light depends on a few things, but let's focus on them individually.

-The first thing that contributes to the result of the rendering equation is the amount of light the object emits (emitted radiance).
+The first thing contributing to the result of the rendering equation is the amount of light the object emits (emitted radiance).
 If you look right at a light bulb switched on, it emits some light; the emitted radiance corresponds to the term $L_e(\mathbf{x}, \omega_o)$ in the rendering equation and refers to the amount of light that point $\mathbf{x}$ is producing in direction $\omega_o$.
 If point $\mathbf{x}$ sits on a non-emissive surface, $L_e(\mathbf{x}, \omega_o) = 0$.

 The rest of the equation describes how much light comes from point $\mathbf{x}$ (outgoing radiance) as a function of the light that points $\mathbf{x}$ is receiving (incoming radiance).
-We said before that when a surface is illuminated by some light, a variety of physical interactions may occur.
+We said before that when some light illuminates a surface, various physical interactions may occur.
 As a direct result of such interactions, a certain amount of light that point $\mathbf{x}$ is receiving can be reflected in the $\omega_o$ direction and, therefore, reach the viewer or another surface, contributing to its illumination.
 This last bit of the function is an integral because to know how much light is reflected in the $\omega_o$ direction, we should consider all the possible directions from which the point $\mathbf{x}$ can be illuminated.
 Such a set of directions is infinite, and it includes all the directions within a hemisphere oriented according to the surface's normal vector.

 ![](./images/visual-quality_025.png)
 Image from "Voxel Based Indirect Illumination using Spherical Harmonics" by Randall Rauwendaal

-The integral returns the sum of infinite light contributions coming from all directions within the normal-oriented hemisphere.
+The integral returns the sum of the infinite light contributions from all directions within the normal-oriented hemisphere.
 Each light contribution depends on three things:

 - The BRDF at point $\mathbf{x}$: $f_r(\mathbf{x}, \omega_o, \omega_i)$
 - The amount of incoming radiance from direction $\omega_i$: $L_i(\mathbf{x}, \omega_i)$